Pomoho/excel-vba/Advanced_Modelling_in_Finance_using_Excel_and_VBA/readme.md

 By  **Mary Jackson, Mike Staunton**

-The implementation of all the models and methods occurs twice: once in the spread- sheets and once in the VBA functions
+The implementation of all the models and methods occurs twice: once in the spread-sheets and once in the VBA functions

 #Topic covered
 ##4 parts